brucedkyle/architectures/docs/sustainability/inventory.md

 ### Demand Risk

-**Understock** - not holding sufficient inventory to meet current demand.
+_Understock_ - not holding sufficient inventory to meet current demand.
 This includes not having enough inventory today but also, not having enough inventory in the very near future that could be used to meet the demand.

-**Overstock** - holding more stock than required to meet current and future demand.
+_Overstock_ - holding more stock than required to meet current and future demand.
 This results in additional costs to store then dispose of overstocked items via discounts, selling at a loss or destruction.

 For more information about the solution details on this scenario, see [Inventory Optimisation - Demand Risk](demandrisk.md).

 ### Inventory Risk - Loss and waste management

-**Loss and waste management** - take decisive action in cases of:
+**Loss and waste management** requires you to take decisive action in cases of:

-- Shelf life.
-Identify and timely replace items as shelf life expires.
+- _Shelf life_.
+Identify and timely replace items as shelf life expires. *NOTE: this is covered in Product timeliness*
-- Environmental exception.
+- _Environmental exceptions_.
 Food expirations, power interruption or other disaster affecting the product salability.
-- Contamination or recall.
+- _Contamination or recall_.
 Quickly identify, remove contaminated and recalled items from sale or items that have a contaminated component.
 Proactively provide safe alternative or replacement when safe.

-For more information about the solution details on this scenario, see [Inventory Optimisation - Loss management](lossmanagement.md).
+For more information about the solution details on this scenario, see [Inventory Optimisation - Loss and waste management](lossmanagement.md).

 ### Inventory Risk - Product timeliness

-**Product timeliness** - having goods and products in the right place at the right time, packed correctly and in line with customer expectations.
+**Product timeliness** is having goods and products in the right place at the right time, packed correctly and in line with customer expectations.
 This risk is particular to seasonal goods, fast fashion, drugs, cosmetics, grocery and food supply industry.
 KPIs relevant to product timeliness include dead stock and inventory days on hand.

+- _Shelf life_ defines a set of actions to be taken with products that expire on specific dates and must be removed from use or sale.
+For example, food can expire and need to be removed from shelves.
+- _Timeliness_ defines a set of actions that can be taken when products expire, but that may be still have some benefit.
+For example, seasonality of clothing can be warehoused until the following year.

 For more information about the solution details on this scenario, see [Inventory Optimisation - Product timeliness](timeliness.md).